Run Service

 Description

-Folder name that is ordered
+Defines the folder name that is ordered.

-The jobs that you want to run:
+(Optional) Defines the jobs that you want to run:

 • For a z/OS job, specify either a single job or * for all jobs in the folder.